ResCode

-ResCode is a residential design code introduced by the Bracks (ALP) government, in Victoria, Australia in 2001.
-It applies to all land zoned for residential use across Victoria and covers buildings up to and including four storeys in height.
-(Taller buildings are covered by different policies.)
+ResCode is a residential design code introduced by the Bracks (ALP) government, in Victoria, Australia in August 2001.
+It applies to all land zoned for residential use across Victoria and covers buildings up to and including four storeys in height—taller buildings are covered by different policies.

 History

 ResCode was implemented as a result of negative community perceptions of the effects of its predecessor, the Good Design Guide for Medium Density Housing (GDG), which was a planning initiative of the previous Liberal state government led by Jeff Kennett.
 The GDG had been introduced in 1995 as part of a broader reform to the Victorian Planning Provisions that aimed to facilitate market-led urban consolidation in established residential areas of Melbourne.
 One of the main complaints about the GDG was that it allowed developers to build higher-density (multi-unit) developments almost anywhere, which was damaging or destroying the local neighbourhood character.
 Notably, protection of neighbourhood character was one of the principal guidelines within the GDG that needed to be followed.

+Before these changes, many single dwellings did not require a planning permit, leading to amenity impacts like overlooking and overshadowing that the new system sought to address.
+This resulted in many houses, especially two-storey houses, overlooking and overshadowing other houses in a neighbourhood.

 Unlike the GDG, ResCode does not exist as a separate policy document.
 Instead, its provisions are incorporated into all Victorian local government planning schemes and the Victorian Building Regulations.